 NYC is definitely designed to walk around - so walk somewhere and cab/bus/metro it back.
 I picked somewhere that was close to a good bus and metro line so that made it easier for me.

-Good luck on your solo travels. over 7 years ago
+Good luck on your solo travels. almost 8 years ago